 In addition to a police report, documentation showing proof of a medical exam and its findings is also essential to any injury claim.
 To ensure that your injury is connected to the date of the accident — and that you are able to begin healing as soon as possible — always seek a medical evaluation as soon as possible after the collision.

-If you were severely hurt at the scene, it’s best to request an ambulance during your 911 call.
+If you were severely injured at the scene, it’s advisable to request an ambulance when you make your 911 call.
 If you did not receive emergency care the day of, you should always go to a medical services provider ASAP.

 You may be able to receive care without paying upfront at some providers, especially if your care costs could be reimbursed through a motorcycle accident insurance claim.